WrestleMania VI: Reception

-The event received mixed-to-positive reviews, though most reviewers praised the main event between Hogan and Warrior.
+The event received mixed-to-positive reviews, though most reviewers praised the main event between Hulk Hogan and Ultimate Warrior.
 Jason Powell was among the reviewers who praised the main event, calling it "A truly amazing match considering the limitations of both men, particularly Warrior".
 However, he went on to say, "The overall WrestleMania 6 card was softer than WrestleMania 5 card, but it was a better show that [sic] WrestleManias 1, 2, and 4".
 The Hulk Hogan-Ultimate Warrior match was named 1990's "Match of the Year" by Pro Wrestling Illustrated magazine readers.

-The match between Roddy Piper, and Bad News Brown received heavy criticism for featuring Piper (at that point a babyface) being painted in half-black against the African American Brown.
+The match between Roddy Piper and Bad News Brown received heavy criticism for featuring Piper (at that point a babyface) being painted in half-black against the African American Brown.
 In 2021, the match and promo were removed from the version of WrestleMania VI streamed on Peacock in the United States.

 Aftermath

-Because the Intercontinental Heavyweight Champion The Ultimate Warrior defeated Hulk Hogan to win the WWF Championship, Warrior was forced to vacate the Intercontinental Heavyweight Championship, as the rules prohibited any wrestler from holding more than one singles belt simultaneously.
+Because the Intercontinental Heavyweight Champion Ultimate Warrior defeated Hulk Hogan to win the WWF Championship, Ultimate Warrior was forced to vacate the Intercontinental Heavyweight Championship, as the rules prohibited any wrestler from holding more than one singles belt simultaneously.
 An eight-man tournament was held, conducted on the WWF's syndicated WWF Superstars of Wrestling, and WWF Wrestling Challenge, with Mr. Perfect winning the title by defeating Tito Santana in the finals.

 When Brutus "The Barber" Beefcake defeated Mr. Perfect at Wrestlemania VI, it was billed as Perfect's first pinfall loss in the WWF.
-However, in reality, Perfect had been pinned by The Ultimate Warrior in a match at Madison Square Garden that aired on the MSG Network less than two weeks before WrestleMania.
-Brutus would continue his feud with Perfect (with an Intercontinental title match pending at SummerSlam 1990) until a parasailing accident in July 1990 put Brutus out of wrestling for nearly a year.
+However, in reality, Perfect had been pinned by Ultimate Warrior in a match at Madison Square Garden that aired on the MSG Network less than two weeks before WrestleMania.
+Beefcake would continue his feud with Perfect (with an Intercontinental title match pending at SummerSlam 1990) until a parasailing accident in July 1990 put Beefcake out of wrestling for nearly a year.

-As the new WWF Champion, The Ultimate Warrior would initially be a successful main event draw, with his main rival being "Ravishing" Rick Rude – a wrestler he had fought during much of 1989 over the Intercontinental Heavyweight Championship – during the spring and summer of 1990.
+As the new WWF Champion, Ultimate Warrior would initially be a successful main event draw, with his main rival being "Ravishing" Rick Rude – a wrestler he had fought during much of 1989 over the Intercontinental Heavyweight Championship – during the spring and summer of 1990.

 Hulk Hogan wrestled several matches in Japan shortly after WrestleMania VI, but soon began feuding with the 470-pound Earthquake, with that feud heating up when Earthquake sneak-attacked Hogan on The Brother Love Show in May.
 Announcers explained that Hogan's injuries from the attack and the loss to Warrior both took such a huge toll on his fighting spirit that he wanted to retire, and viewers were persuaded to write Hogan to encourage him to return.
 In reality, the attack was to write Hogan off television so that he could film the movie Suburban Commando, and to spend time with his newborn son Nicholas.
 Hogan would return by SummerSlam in August 1990 and got revenge on Earthquake, dominating him in matches that continued into early 1991.